Early Diagnosis Initiative

 Research into early diagnosis has been made possible by major improvements in data and intelligence over the last decade.
 The publication of national data on patient’s stage at diagnosis shines a light on areas of need and provides a baseline to measure improvements.
-The Routes to Diagnosis methodology allows us to identify the way cancer patients are diagnosed and the impact this has on survival, showing us how critical it is to reduce emergency presentations.
+The Routes to Diagnosis methodology (link is external) allows us to identify the way cancer patients are diagnosed and the impact this has on survival, showing us how critical it is to reduce emergency presentations.

 Despite the significant developments, nearly half of patients with a known stage are diagnosed at stages III or IV, and almost 1 in 5 newly diagnosed cancer patients in England still receive their diagnosis via an emergency route.
-CRUK continue to build on our efforts so that fewer patients are diagnosed with late stage disease, more have the option of potentially curative treatments and all patients have the best possible experience.
+CRUK continue to build on our efforts so that fewer patients are diagnosed with late-stage disease, have the option of potentially curative treatments and all patients have the best possible experience.

 The CRUK funded CanTest programme is exploring development and implementation of new and improved tests in primary care.
-Our policy relevant early diagnosis research portfolio continues to produce key insights.
+Our policy relevant early detection and diagnosis research portfolio continues to produce key insights.